atj393/book-sharing-app-backend/README.md

 ### 4. Configure Environment Variables

-Create a .env file in the root of the project and add the following configuration:
+The .env file is already present in the root of the project.
+Ensure it contains the following configuration:

 ```bash
 PORT=3000